kristineng/PowerBI_Competitor-Sales-Analysis/README.md

 3. Artisans emerged as the dominant competitor in Germany, holding over 50% market share.
 4. Sintec maintained solid global market share growth compared to competitors with 21.15%.

+#### For details of each data professions, please download the PowerBI file.

 Thank you!